ehpavan9x/SubFury/README.md

 ## 🚀 Features

 - 🔎 Scans for subdomains using your own or default wordlist
-- 🌐 Supports `https` protocols
+- 🌐 Supports `https` protocol only (no noise from `http`)
+- 🔗 Fetches subdomains directly from [crt.sh](https://crt.sh) using `--include-crtsh`
+- 🧵 Fast multithreaded scanning using Python's `ThreadPoolExecutor`
-- 💾 Save found subdomains to an output file
+- 💾 Save found subdomains to an output file using `-o`
-- ⚡ Fast and easy to use
+- ⚡ Beginner-friendly and easy to use
-- 💥 Graceful exit with Ctrl+C
+- 💥 Graceful exit with `Ctrl + C`
+- 🧠 Merges wordlist + crt.sh results without duplicates

 ---